 Leveraging the tech powering the field-tested enterprise OpenFn platform...

-Lightning brings together the tried and tested technology we have been using since 2015 (OpenFn core, engine, adaptors and code from the OpenFn SaaS platform) to manage the orchestration and execution of integrations in a stable, scalable and secure way.
+Lightning brings together the tried and tested technology which we have been using since 2015 (the OpenFn Integration Toolkit) to manage the orchestration and execution of integrations in a stable, scalable and secure way.